Michelle Kilborn

 Biography

-Michelle Kilborn is an Instructor, Physical Education and Wellness at the Werklund School of Education, University of Calgary.
+Michelle Kilborn is an Assistant Professor (Teaching) and the Undergraduate Program Year 1&2 Course Coordinator at the Werklund School of Education, University of Calgary.
 Michelle holds a B.Ed and M.A. in Physical Education from the University of Victoria and a PhD from the University of Alberta.
 Michelle began her career as a K-12 teacher in British Columbia where she also provided leadership to the physical education community as the provincial specialist association president of PEBC.
-Michelle moved to Alberta in 2006 and as Curriculum Manager for wellness-related programs of study at Alberta Education, she was instrumental in co-developing the Framework for Kindergarten to Grade 12 Wellness Education.
-Michelle’s work focuses on reconceptualizing curriculum and pedagogy and physical and health education, with a special interest in holistic, wellness-oriented approaches to physical education; wisdom perspectives on health and wellness; comprehensive school health and physical education teacher education.
+Michelle moved to Alberta in 2006 and as Curriculum Manager for wellness-related programs of study at Alberta Education, she was instrumental in co-developing Alberta's Framework for Kindergarten to Grade 12 Wellness Education.
+Michelle’s work focuses on reconceptualizing curriculum and pedagogy and physical and health education, with a special interest in holistic, wellness-oriented approaches to physical education; wisdom perspectives on health and wellness; comprehensive school health and physical & health education teacher education.
 Her initial efforts to encourage a wellness approach were first captured in her dissertation work which won the Recognition Award from the Canadian Association for Teacher Education and the Phi Delta Kappa Doctoral Dissertation Award.
-She expanded this work into her first book: A Curriculum of Wellness: Reconceptualizing Physical Education.
+She expanded this work into her first book: A Curriculum of Wellness: Reconceptualizing Physical Education

 Research